mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);
 ```

+{: .important }
-> We highly recommend to use the [PropertyHandlerCache](/cacher/propertyhandlercache) class when retrieving the cached property handlers.
+> We recommend to use the [PropertyHandlerCache](/cacher/propertyhandlercache) class when retrieving the cached property handlers.
 This is to maximize the reusability and performance.

 ```csharp
 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);